DSCN2645

 IMG_0988

-Compost is an essential need in building healthy soil.
-The Garden of Union has hosted a large system (14 ton annually) in cooperation with the Park Slope Food Coop for many years.
-Claudia Joseph was the site coordinator from 2005 -2017 and steered the group design process to expanded the system as the PSFC rapidly gained members – growing from 5,000 to 16,000 following the building’s expansion.
+Compost is essential for building healthy soil.
+The Garden of Union hosted a large system (14 ton annually) in cooperation with the Park Slope Food Coop, while Claudia Joseph was the site coordinator from 2005 -2017.
+She steered the group design process to expanded the system and training instructions as the PSFC rapidly gained members – growing from 5,000 to 16,000 following the building’s expansion.
 The bins were designed and constructed by Open Road NY.
-The compost system was open to all garden members, whether they gardened or not, as well as neighbors and the general public.
-As an educational model it was visited by Master Composting student groups from each of the 5 boroughs as well as local school groups.
+They exclude rats and allow air to vent through the pile, heating the material to 140 – 160 degrees.

 The Old Stone House and PSFC built 3 extra-sturdy bins in the OSH educational Farm Garden in May 2014.
 A neighborhood compost club was started in 2016.
 Volunteers from Brooklyn Botanic Gardens trained neighbors who wanted to participate.
 Connecting them to the garden had several positive results: more material, more support and great feedback.
 Thanks to a grant from Citizen’s Committee for NYC and major support from the Park Slope Food Coop, compost is made onsite and continually enriches the gardens .
 Special thanks to our designer/carpenters Lloyd Hicks and Tom Twente and to Joe Holtz and Phil Collosi at PSFC for making the bins possible.